2014 Herbstalk Teaching Team

 Milk & Honey Herbs

-Jade Alicandro Mace is a community herbalist grounded in the Wise Woman Tradition of herbalism and greatly influenced by the ancient herbal traditions of Ayurveda and Traditional Chinese Medicine.
-She helps her students and community connect with their herbal roots (we all have them!) and believes there is a deep cultural healing that occurs when folks connect personally with their medicine — be it harvesting and drying their own herbs, incorporating herbs into their cooking routines, brewing a simple cup of tea, or recognizing the weeds growing in the sidewalk cracks.
-Jade lives on a small herb farm in the woods in western Massachusetts, where she shares the land with her family, chickens, cats and over 100 species of medicinal herbs.
-Every Friday she staffs the Blue Dragon Community Herbal Clinic in Greenfield, MA, a low-cost walk-in clinic. www.milkandhoneyherbs.com.
+Jade Alicandro Mace is a community herbalist, educator, permaculturalist and herb-grower.
+She helps her students and community connect with their herbal roots (we all have them!) and believes there is a deep cultural healing that occurs when folks connect personally with their medicine–be it growing and harvesting their own herbs, making their own teas and tinctures, or recognizing the weeds growing in the sidewalk cracks.
+Jade lives on a small herb farm in the woods in western Massachusetts where she grows over 100 species of medicinal plants and offers them to the public from her homegrown herbal nursery, with the hopes that folks will grow their own herbs and fill their yards with medicine.
+She is a staff herbalist at the Greenfield Community Herbal Clinic, a low cost, walk-in clinic at Blue Dragon Apothecary in Greenfield, MA.

 Class: Sacred Plant Medicine & Shamanic Herbalism